pymike00/QuestionTime/README.md

 python manage.py runserver
 ```

-#### Open up Chrome and go to 127.0.0.1:8000 and the app is now running in development mode!
+#### Go to http://127.0.0.1:8000 and the app is now running in development mode with Hot Module Replacement!